-A man who had undergone double valve replacement surgery was admitted with paravalvular leakage.
+A man who had underwent double valve replacement surgery was admitted with paravalvular leakage.
 Aortic root dilated and only a small amount of tissue was found around the aortomitral curtain.
-This anatomical change was thought to be the result of longstanding PVL.
-We performed Bentall operation with aortomitral reconstruction and mitral valve replacement.
+These anatomical change was thought to be the result of longstanding PVL.
+We performed bent all operation with aortomitral reconstruction and mitral valve replacement.
 The patient was managed successfully and we report it.